LBruni98/ZSL-The-Climate-Menace/README.md

 * Teamwork and communication - Working within a team to achieve a set goal, along with communicating with others about the task at hand or offering suggestions to aid the development.

+##### References
+Exforsys (2006).
+The Use of Trial and Error To Solve Problems. [online].
+Exforsys Inc..
+Available from: <http://www.exforsys.com/career-center/problem-solving/the-use-of-trial-and-error-to-solve-problems.html>.
+[Accessed 8 February 2018].

 ### Motivational Theories
 #### Hierarcy of Needs